coderarjob/meghaos-x86/docs/notes/physical_memory_allocation.md

 ```

 What I do in this case, is to change the start address to the beginning of the next page, (i.e.
-0x1000) and decrease length by the same amount as the increase in the start address.
+0x1000) and decrease length by the same amount to keep the end address same.

 Calculations are as follows: